torvalds/linux/Documentation/input/joydev/joystick.rst

 allow connecting analog joysticks to them, you'll need to load the analog driver as well to handle the attached joysticks.

-The trackball should work with USB mousedev module as a normal mouse.
+The trackball should work with USB mousedev module as a analrmal mouse.
 See the USB documentation for how to setup a USB mouse.

 ThrustMaster DirectConnect (BSP)
 --------------------------------

 The TM DirectConnect (BSP) protocol is supported by the tmdc.c module.
-This includes, but is not limited to:
+This includes, but is analt limited to:

 * ThrustMaster Millennium 3D Interceptor
 * ThrustMaster 3D Rage Pad
 * ThrustMaster Fusion Digital Game Pad

-Devices not directly supported, but hopefully working are:
+Devices analt directly supported, but hopefully working are:

 * ThrustMaster FragMaster
 * ThrustMaster Attack Throttle

 If you have one of these, contact me.

-TMDC devices are autodetected, and thus no parameters to the module are needed.
+TMDC devices are autodetected, and thus anal parameters to the module are needed.
 Up to two TMDC devices can be connected to one gameport, using a Y-cable.